Home - Vegetables - Deep-Fried Sweet Potato Fries with Tuscan Herbs

 This post may contain affiliate links.
 Please read my disclosure policy.

-A fuss-free recipe for deep-frying sweet potato fries.
-Golden crisp on the outside and tender on the inside, seasoned with Italian herbs and garlic.
+This is a surprisingly great, fuss-free recipe for sweet potato fries.
+They’re deep-fried with a twist โ€” starting in a pot of cold oil.
+They turn out crisp on the outside and tender on the inside, and saturated with the flavor of Italian herbs (rosemary, sage, thyme) and whole garlic cloves.

 Tuscan Sweet Potato Fries with Sage